trulfos/mactempo/README.md

 missing in the map, but present in the Tempo worklog.
 Finally, the `jira.accountField` specifies which field in your issue describes the account.

+In addition to the fields in the example above, one can also specify a `username` property both for Maconomy and Jira.
+This will be assumed to be the username for Maconomy and Jira respectively, and may thus save some typing each week.

 Run `mactempo` and follow the instuctions.
 For more information on how the application behaves, read the tests.